Neera Tanden: Libya

 Before the U.S.–NATO bombing of Libya, Tanden tweeted her support for Gaddafi's removal.

 In October 2011, Tanden said (in a private email leaked to The Intercept) that the US had "a giant deficit" and it "doesn't seem crazy" to have "oil rich" nations such as Libya "partially pay [the US] back" for intervention.
 Tanden said this would be preferable to cuts to Head Start, WIC or Medicaid.
-Journalist Glenn Greenwald described Tanden's comments as similar to Donald Trump's statements on Iraq's national oil resources: "I say we should take it and pay ourselves back."
+Journalist Glenn Greenwald described Tanden's comments as similar to Donald Trump's 2011 statements on Iraq's national oil resources: "I say we should take it and pay ourselves back."

 Syria

 In September 2013, when President Obama was considering bombing Syria, Tanden tweeted: "On Syria, while I don't want to be the world's policeman, an unpoliced world is dangerous.
 The U.S. may be the only adult in the room left."
-Tanden said she opposed deploying U.S. soldiers to Syria.
+However in 2016 Tanden said she was opposed to deploying U.S. soldiers to Syria.